blbadger/blbadger.github.io/3-body-problem-2.md

 Elapsed Time: 44.9377s
 ```

 which is a ~2.4x speedup compared to the `torch` code, a substantial improvement.
 These optimizations become more effective as the number of iterations increases (and thus the area of the input that has already diverged increases): for example, for $i=90,000$ iterations we have a runtime of 771s for the optimized CUDA kernal but 1951s for the `torch` version (a 2.53x speedup) and for $i=150,000$ we have 1095s for our CUDA kernal but 3257s for the torch version.
+As the CUDA kernal is executed block-wise such that the computation only halts if all $i$ indicies for that block evaluate to `false`, decreasing the block size (and concomitantly the number of threads per block) in the kernal execution configuration can lead to modest speedups beyond what is reported here.

 ### Data type optimization